Convergence insufficiency

 Convergence insufficiency is a sensory and neuromuscular anomaly of the binocular vision system, characterized by a reduced ability of the eyes to turn towards each other, or sustain convergence.

-Symptoms
+Symptoms and signs

 The symptoms and signs associated with convergence insufficiency are related to prolonged, visually demanding, near-centered tasks.
 They may include, but are not limited to, diplopia (double vision), asthenopia (eye strain), transient blurred vision, difficulty sustaining near-visual function, abnormal fatigue, headache, and abnormal postural adaptation, among others.
 In some cases, difficulty with making eye contact have been noted as a complaint amongst those affected.
 Note that some Internet resources confuse convergence and divergence dysfunction, reversing them.